-This health plan covers routine pediatric care for a member from birth through age 18 when the care is furnished by a covered provider.
+This health plan covers routine pediatric care for a member from birth through age 18 when the care is furnished by a covered provider and is in line with applicable Blue Cross and Blue Shield medical policies (if there are any).
 This coverage is limited to an age-based schedule and a maximum number of visits.
 The Schedule of Benefits for your plan option describes the age-based schedule and the visit limits that apply for these covered services.
 (Also refer to riders-if there are any-that apply to your coverage in this health plan.)
 As required by state law, this coverage is provided for at least: six visits during the first year of life (birth to age one, including inpatient visits for a well newborn); three visits during the second year of life (age one to age two); and one visit in each calendar year from age two through age five (until age 6).
 This coverage includes:

-- Routine medical exams; history; measurements; sensory (vision and auditory) screening; and neuropsychiatric evaluation and development screening; and assessment. - Hereditary and metabolic screening at birth. - Appropriate immunizations.
-(This includes: flu shots; and travel immunizations.) - Tuberculin tests; hematocrit, hemoglobin, and other appropriate blood tests; urinalysis; and blood tests to screen for lead poisoning (as required by state law). - Other related routine services that are furnished in line with Blue Cross and Blue Shield medical policies.
+- Routine medical exams; history; measurements; sensory (vision and auditory) screening; and neuropsychiatric evaluation and development screening; and assessment. - Hereditary and metabolic screening at birth. - Appropriate immunizations as recommended by the Advisory Committee on Immunization Practices.
+This includes, but is not limited to: flu shots; and travel immunizations. - Tuberculin tests; hematocrit, hemoglobin, and other appropriate blood tests; urinalysis; and blood tests to screen for lead poisoning (as required by state law). - Preventive care and screenings supported by the Health Resources and Services Administration. - Other preventive health services as required by applicable federal and state laws and regulations.
+This includes, but is not limited to, preventive health services as recommended by the U.S. Preventive Services Task Force. - Other related routine services that are furnished in line with Blue Cross and Blue Shield medical policies.

-For an enrolled child who gets benefits for hepatitis B vaccine from a state agency, this health plan provides coverage only to administer the vaccine.
-Otherwise, this health plan also provides coverage for the hepatitis B vaccine when the child is at high risk for getting the disease.
+For an enrolled child who receives coverage for vaccines from a federal or state agency, this health plan provides coverage only to administer the vaccine.
+Otherwise, this health plan also provides coverage for a covered vaccine along with the services to administer the vaccine.